hphelion/documentation/moonshot/manage.administration-dashboard.md

 Welcome to the HP Cloud OS for Moonshot Administration Dashboard Help, which provides information about its user interface dialogs and options.

-The <a href="http://docs.hpcloud.com/cloudos/moonshot/pdf/HP-Cloud-OS-Administration-Dashboard-Help.pdf">Administration Dashboard Help</a> is available in PDF format at this time.
+The <a href="http://docs.hpcloud.com/cloudos/moonshot/pdf/HP-Cloud-OS-for-Moonshot-Administration-Dashboard-Help.pdf" target="pdf">Administration Dashboard Help</a> is available in PDF format at this time.

 **INTERNAL REVIEWERS:** The PDF will reside on the server when we release.
 For now, please refer to the emailed attachment from John.